dj-interview/expense-tracker/README.md

 └── README.md
 ```

-*(Project structure is flexible; clarity and maintainability are more important than strict layout.)*
+*(Project structure is flexible; clarity and maintainability matter more than strict layout.)*

----

-## Expected Deliverables

-- Source code in a Git repository
-- `README.md` containing:
-  - Build instructions
-  - Usage examples
-- Clear and meaningful commit history (if applicable)

 ---